 Best New Relic Alternatives & Competitors in 2026

-New Relic is a strong APM and observability platform, but it’s not always the right fit for every team.
+New Relic is a strong application performance monitoring and observability platform, but it’s not always the right fit for every team.
 As applications grow, many users start feeling the pinch of rising costs.
 Others get stuck dealing with a complicated setup, a busy interface, or features they’re paying for but never actually use.
 After a while, these things add up, especially for teams that just want simple monitoring, predictable bills, and a tool that doesn’t slow them down.

 New Relic certainly has its advantages, but for mid-sized and growing companies, these pain points often outweigh the benefits.
 That’s why so many teams are now exploring alternatives that offer a cleaner experience and more transparent pricing.
 To make that search easier, we’ve rounded up the top New Relic alternatives that solve these issues and fit a wide range of use cases.